yaswanth144/Power-BI-Projects/Churn Analysis Dashboard/README.md

 # Churn Analysis using PowerBI.

-Created Q&A for commonly asked questions such that information about the asked questions can be retreived easily.

 I have collected the Telecom Churn Customer dataset from Kaggle, analyzed the dataset, and prepared this report Using Power BI.

 Skills: Power query transformations, DAX and visualizations in Power BI.